-Aluminum wheel rims oxidize and lose their smooth surface after exposure to the elements.
-Contaminants from the road can leave pits, resulting in a dull and unattractive appearance.
+01. Aluminum wheel rims oxidize and lose their smooth surface after exposure to the eleme

 Rims that have been exposed to the elements over time take on a chalky appearance and if allowed to continue, develop pits in the polished surface.
 The only way to get rid of that is by removing the offending layer.
 A polishing compound that is designed for alloy metals will eliminate the haze and pits.
 If the polish is too abrasive it will clean that up real fast but won’t leave a very shiny finish.
 A polish that is too fine will leave a nice polished finish but you’ll spend the entire week trying to get there so it’s important to find a good polish that is designed for aluminum wheel rims to get the right balance.

 There are a number of products on the market that are designed for this application, and just like vehicle waxes, everyone has their own preference as to which one works best.
 For this article we won’t attempt to perform a shootout test of the various products.
 We used Mothers products to show you how to do your own polishing but the procedure will be the same with other brands of polishes.